Web Payment Security Interest Group Charter

 - Topics internal to a Partner Consortium that do not require collaborative discussion.

-Although the Interest Group may publish vision, use cases, gap analyses or other deliverables consistent with the scope of this charter, the initial expectation is that such deliverables will be rare.
+Although the Interest Group may publish vision, use cases, gap analyses or other deliverables consistent with the scope of this charter, the expectation is that such deliverables will be rare.
 Instead, conversations are likely to be redirected at the appropriate time to the most relevant group.

 This Interest Group might recommend standardization activities in any of the Founding Organizations, and participation in that standardization work would follow the general rules of those organizations.